 First, a podiatrist performs a thorough physical exam to make sure HyProCure is the best treatment for you.

 A podiatrist performs HyProCure procedures on an outpatient basis, meaning that you don’t have to check into a hospital and you’re typically under twilight sleep or local sedation.

 During the procedure, he positions a HyProCure metal rod into the space between your bones to realign and stabilize your foot.
 There’s no drilling or screwing involved, and the rod doesn’t penetrate your bone at any point in the procedure.

 Once inserted, the HyProCure rod helps to restore normal alignment and range of motion to your foot and ankle.
 Recovery time varies from person to person, but most people resume normal walking within a few weeks after a HyProCure procedure.

-If you’re looking for a certified HyProCure provider, call Centennial Foot and Ankle Specialists or book an appointment online.
+If you’re looking for a certified HyProCure provider, call Foot and Ankle Center for the Rockies Specialists to schedule an appointment.